This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

-When re-potting a snake plant, you should not water it if the potting soil you use is moist.
+When re-potting a snake plant, you should not water it if your potting soil is moist.
 Wait until the moisture in the soil dies out completely before watering, as adding more water will increase the chances of root rot.

 Watering Snake Plants After Repotting